Efficient and Effective Deep Multi-view Subspace Clustering: Notations and Related Work

-It should be noted, however, that while anchor-based variants can lead to time savings, selected anchors through heuristic sampling strategies may be of low quality, constructing erroneous bipartite graph structures.
-Both random sampling and \textit{k}-means are two commonly used anchor selection strategies, the former is less reliable, and the latter is sensitive to the starting centroid of its initialization.
-So most methods in this line prioritize time-saving over clustering performance enhancements, but it is imperative to consider both aspects.
-Recent research (SSCN \cite{Busch2020LearningSM} and SENet \cite{ZhangYVL21}) decouples the parameter scale from the number of samples by treating the self-expressive coefficients as the metric-based model output instead of trainable network parameters.
+It should be noted that, while anchor-based variants can lead to time savings, selected anchors through heuristic sampling strategies may be of low quality, finally reflecting in erroneous bipartite graph structures.
+Recent research (SSCN \cite{Busch2020LearningSM} and SENet \cite{ZhangYVL21}) decouples the parameter scale from sample numbers by treating self-expressive coefficients as a network output instead of trainable network parameters.
 Although such methods show promising performance, they are single-view oriented.
 Due to the complexity of heterogeneous view features, it fails to go for multi-view data directly.
-Moreover, in SE-based deep MVSC methods, there is a dearth of research on extending self-expression models to large-scale datasets.
+Moreover, in SE-based DMVSC methods, there is a dearth of research on extending self-expression models to large-scale datasets.